 The diagnosis of Achilles tendinitis is largely clinical.
 In some situations, we might do some imaging tests such as these:

-1. X- rays: They will show if calcification has occurred at the lower portion of the tendon and this is an indication of insertional Achilles tendinitis.
-In many cases of severe noninsertional Achilles tendonitis, calcification may also occur in the central portion of the tendon.
+- X- rays: They will show if calcification has occurred at the lower portion of the tendon and this is an indication of insertional Achilles tendinitis.
+In many cases of severe non-insertional Achilles tendonitis, calcification may also occur in the central portion of the tendon.

-2. MRI scan (magnetic resonance imaging): in severe and chronic cases of achilles tendinitis, it would be wise to do a scan to rule out partial tears of the tendon and other associated injuries.
+- MRI scan (magnetic resonance imaging): in severe and chronic cases of Achilles tendinitis, it would be wise to do a scan to rule out partial tears of the tendon and other associated injuries.

 Achilles Tendon Surgery

-Achillies tendon surgery is the last resort and only considered after failure of 6 months of non surgical tendinitis treatment.
-The type of surgery depends on the extent of injury:
+Achilles tendon surgery is the last resort and only considered after failure of 6 months of non-surgical tendinitis treatment.
+The type of surgery that your foot specialist in Singapore does for you depends on the extent of injury: